More detail ...

 Booking as a Group Coordinator?

-You’ll be able to make a block booking (book and pay for a number of tickets at the lowest prices and fill in the details later) and pay by cheque via the Coordinators’ Office.
+You’ll be able to make a block booking (book and pay for a number of tickets at the lowest prices and fill in the details later) and pay by bank transfer via the Coordinators’ Office.

 Recruited to serve?